hampton-io/AboutTheFit.Shopify/OPTIMIZATION_SUMMARY.md

 ## 🔍 How It Works

 1. User uploads a photo on the storefront
-2. **[NEW]** Image is automatically optimized:
+2. **[NEW]** User photo is automatically optimized:
    - Resized to max 1024x1024
    - Compressed to ~85% quality
    - Converted to JPEG
    - Reduced by 50-95%
+3. Product image used as-is (already optimized by Shopify CDN)
-3. Optimized image sent to AI (fewer tokens!)
+4. Optimized user photo + product image sent to AI (fewer tokens!)
-4. AI processes faster and cheaper
+5. AI processes faster and cheaper
-5. Result returned to customer
+6. Result returned to customer

 ## ⚠️ Error Handling